Trabbi Goes to Hollywood: Plot

-With no clue where his car was taken to, Gunther takes the time paying a visit to Ricki Stein (Michelle Johnson), the niece of one of his fellow townspeople who lives in LA.
+With no clue where his car was taken to, Gunther pays a visit to Ricki Stein (Michelle Johnson), the niece of one of his fellow townspeople who lives in LA.
 Later on, when Max uses his street contacts to discover the Trabbi's whereabouts, he and Gunther learn where to find Vince.
 Vince tells them that he has delivered the car to the house of Mr. B, who, eager to present a new car design in order to make money, intends to pass off Gunther's Trabbi as his own invention at an auction the very next day.
 With no legal way to get his car back, and after a falling-out with Max, Gunther seeks out McReady's firm for help, only to find out that McReady intends to expand his business all over the world, including Engelswald, with extreme aggressiveness.
-With the deadline for McReady's acquisition of Engelswald coming up, and the purchase price set at $15 million dollars, Gunther is all the more put under pressure to get his car back and prevent the conversion of his hometown into a singular factory complex.
+With the deadline for McReady's acquisition of Engelswald coming up, and the purchase price set at $15 million, Gunther is all the more under pressure to get his car back and prevent the conversion of his hometown into a singular factory complex.

 With Ricki's help, Gunther infiltrates Mr. B's auction, but they are both identified and captured.
 Max, who has had a change of heart, frees them and, posing as the auctioneer, gains the attention of car manufacturing president Mr. Goodwyn (Steve Kanaly).
-Mr. B frees himself and his henchmen, and they open fire on Gunther and Max, forcing them to flee with the Trabbi, with Mr. B, Ricki, and Goodwyn in pursuit.
+Mr. B frees himself and his henchmen, and they open fire on Gunther and Max, forcing them to flee in the Trabbi, with Mr. B, Ricki, and Goodwyn in pursuit.
 The chase ends in the hills of Los Angeles, where Mr. B promptly presents the Trabbi to Goodwyn, skillfully countering Gunther's claims to the contrary.
 In the end, Gunther runs the Trabbi off a nearby slope, destroying it, and is now rightfully able to claim that only he can build a new one.
 With Mr. B exposed as a fraud, Goodwyn gives Gunther the Trabbi's auction price of $15 million, leaving Gunther free to save his hometown and start a romance with Ricki.

 Cast

 Reception

 Trabbi Goes to Hollywood received a generally poor reception.
 The German film magazine Cinema evaluates the film as a "ramschiger Rübenrotz" ("junky turnip snot") and summarized the film plot's value with the words "Thommy Go Home!".
-In 2020 the movie was shown on German TV on the show Die schlechtesten Filme aller Zeiten, due to the 70th birthday of Thomas Gottschalk.
+In 2020 the movie was shown on German TV on the show Die schlechtesten Filme aller Zeiten, on the occasion of the 70th birthday of Thomas Gottschalk.